reedacus25/bgw210-to-zabbix/README.md

 findutils
 zabbix_sender (installed by zabbix-agent package)

-while this script doesn't depend on a Zabbix Server or Proxy being installed where this is run, this script assumes you have an existing Zabbix environment configured.
+While this script doesn't depend on a Zabbix Server or Proxy being installed where this is run, this script assumes you have an existing Zabbix environment configured.

 You will first need to create a host for the modem scraper to push the stats to.